pnnl/ExaGO/viz/README.md

       b.
 Please be informative and accurate about your table names, and attribute names.
 Because this information can help LLM understand the dataset and performs better when dealing with user queries.

       c.
 Include US state and county information in your database to support spatial queries that related to state or county.
+      d.
+To enter the CSV files into database using command prompt do: `PGPASSWORD=ExaGO.2025 ./create_db.sh  --db exago_70k --csv test.csv --schema-sql ./schema.sql --drop  --truncate`.
+Here `exago_70k` is the database name.
+Use it in the configuration `config.py` file.

 4. Connect to your database.